-Dispatch Logic - User-defined settings by Fire Dispatch Level (FDL) to represent the maximum number and type of resources sent to ignitions in the Initial Response Simulation (IRS) module.
+Dispatch Logic - User-defined settings by National Fire Danger Rating System (NFDRS) breakpoint to direct the number and type of resources sent to ignitions in the initial response simulation.

 Background

 Planners have expressed the need to model initial response at a scale smaller than the FMU in order to address resource management directives and/or to improve model outputs for initial response.